 Like many seniors, my attentions have shifted recently from life at college to life after.
 In my own case, that means thinking about the start of rigorous librarian training which others might know more commonly as graduate school.
 Since I’ve consequently been thinking even more about libraries than usual, I decided to focus on two of my favorite things for my latest CLW review here: fantasies and libraries.
-Specifically, Diana Wynne Jones’ newest fantasy novel House of Many Ways due out from Harper Collins in June 2008, which centers on an aspiring librarian of sorts.
+Specifically, Diana Wynne Jones’ newest fantasy novel House of Many Ways which centers on an aspiring librarian of sorts.

 Surprisingly few recent fantasy novels feature libraries.
 After some deep thought, I could only come up with The Time Traveler’s Wife by Audrey Niffenegger and Lirael by Garth Nix.
 I am going to go out on a limb and say that House of Many Ways does a better job as a fantasy novel with a library angle than either of those books.